spack/spack-stack-catalog/README.md

 This should be run nightly to update the stacks here.

+### Generate graph

+The script [generate-graph-data.py](scripts/generate-graph-data.py) will parse the current set of spack.yaml files and count the number of times packages are installed with one another, not accounting for versions.
+We then create a similarity matrix based on the counts, and visualize that.
+More specifically:

+1. Make a matrix that counts "similarity" between packages.
+The similarity is based e.g., on the number of times packages that appear together.
+We don't need to worry about the diagonal (e.g., leave it as NaN).
+2. Transform the counts to a distance e.g., [using one of these functions](https://stackoverflow.com/questions/4064630/how-do-i-convert-between-a-measure-of-similarity-and-a-measure-of-difference-di).
+3. For the distance matrix, insert zeros on the diagonal (the distance between a package and itself is zero).
+4. Finally, use dimensionality reduction to find coordinates for each package.
+Packages that appear frequently together will be closer.
+E.g., [isomap](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.Isomap.html).

+For each package, you can get recommendations by looking at packages nearest to it in the embedded space.

 ## License

 Spack is distributed under the terms of both the MIT license and the